nirv-ai/docs/nomad/README.md

 create stack core

 ## create a fresh job plan and retrieve the index number from stdout
-## we validate every config and jobspec, deal with the errors
 create plan core

 ## deploy the core stack